wyattscarpenter/gyatt/readme.md

 My readme about this project should complain about git, its usability, its inability to handle large files, link to the handmade hero parody of git ( https://www.youtube.com/watch?v=3a37D4NWRbg ) which suggests I guess maybe using svn, caution against using git, say that I have mastered git but maybe you shouldn't, maybe link to other things written about git, etc. 'Wait, what's a "ref"?
 What's a "tree-ish"?
 What, pray tell, is a "working tree", and how is that different from an "index"...?'

+(spoiler: "tree" is git for directory (despite the fact that git history is... also a tree (technically, a DAG).
+After you know this, a lot of git things make a lot more sense. git subtree, for example.
+(Not that I've ever used git subtree.
+But at least I understand its man page now.))

 ## coda

 And remember the ancient wisdom: “a voluptuous charmer takes food; a scoundrel is cursed to dwell restlessly in strange places”.